 The Honolulu Board of Water Supply (BWS) continues this legacy of prudent, shared water use today.
 The BWS was created in 1929 in response to public outcry for effective water management following years of wasteful water use and droughts that led to reduced aquifer levels and water shortages.
-The BWS was formed by the territorial legislature as a semi-autonomous agency, free from political influence.
+The BWS was formed by the territorial legislature as a semi-autonomous agency, free from political influence, and remains so today.

 The BWS's governance structure was established by State law.
-A seven-member board serves five-year staggered terms, to retain depth of understanding for the complex issues that are common to water service management.
-Five members are appointed by the Mayor, with approval by the City Council.
+Each member of a seven-member board serves a five-year staggered term, to retain depth of understanding for the complex issues that are common to water service management.
+Five members are appointed by the Mayor, with confirmation by the City Council.
 The remaining two members are ex-officio: the Director of the State Department of Transportation and the Director and Chief Engineer of the City Department of Facility Maintenance.